-Have you ever wondered why, after years of dedicated yoga practice, you are still not able to realise that elusive pose?
+Have you ever wondered why, after years of dedicated yoga practice, you are still not able to manage that elusive pose?

 Have you ever considered that this may be more to do with the structure of your body and less to do with lack of ‘effort’ on your behalf?
 How liberating would this knowledge be?

 In this article I would like to explain the anatomical concepts of tension and compression and how they relate to our yoga practice.

 Knowing the difference between tension and compression and knowing how to recognize when a restriction you feel in the body is caused by tension or by compression, can and will completely change the way you practise your yoga.
 Not a small thing.
 So please - read this carefully, remember it and apply it to your practice.

 One body simply cannot do the exact same as another body can.
 Yet so many of us still think that with enough practise we should eventually all be able to look the same in a yoga pose.
 This is a myth - one that needs to be released to be able to both enjoy your practice and to make it a safe one!

 Any restriction you feel in the body doing yoga may be one of 2 things: